agoramachina/exportjournals/Readme.md

 The Markdown files can then be opened and read by any program (e.g., Obsidian).

 ### PDF Export
-The PDF export creates a PDF file containing all journals with their pages in sequence.
+The PDF export creates a PDF file containing all journals with their pages in sequence (currently slow and experimental).

 ## Permissions
 The command can only be used with the GM role!